China's Countermeasures Against Japan: The Dual Impact of Dual-Use Item Controls and Anti-Dumping Investigations

 The key areas of this control include ten major categories: nuclear-related materials and equipment, advanced materials such as special alloys and carbon fiber, high-precision machine tools and printing equipment, advanced semiconductor electronic components, high-performance computers, encryption devices and communication security technologies, infrared sensors and lasers, precision navigation systems and gyroscopes, underwater equipment and submarine-related technologies, aero engines, rocket and satellite technologies.

-It must be clarified that "dual-use items" refer to goods, technologies, and services that have both civilian and military applications or contribute to enhancing military potential.
-The core logic behind this control lies in the significant potential threat posed by Japanese militarism.
+It is important to clarify that dual-use items refer to goods, technologies, and services that have both civilian and military applications, or that could contribute to enhancing military potential.
+The core logic behind this control measure lies in the significant potential threat posed by Japanese militarism.
 Any seemingly ordinary item could be repurposed by it for military use, necessitating comprehensive regulation.

 III.
 Multidimensional Impacts on Japan: Stagnation in the Military Industry and Economic "Bleeding"